 Standing with the frontlines

 Students in the UK can’t win on our own and we're not trying to.
 We are standing with communities on the front-lines and are part of a global movement taking on the banking industry.
 There are already extremely developed campaigns across the globe calling banks to divest from fossil fuels from #DefundDAPL to #StopAdani.
-It’s time for us to add our voices and help amplify front-lines struggles.
+It’s time for us to stand in solidarity and help amplify front-lines struggles.

 North American Pipelines

 We need to target Barclays over their investments.
 In December 2016 they co-financed a $5bn revolving credit facility for Trans Canada, the company behind Keystone XL and Energy East.
-And as recently as May 2017, the joined a $5.5bn credit line for Kinder Morgan, almost all of which is dedicated specifically to the Trans Mountain pipeline, making this effectively a project related corporate loan.
+And in May 2017, the joined a $5.5bn credit line for Kinder Morgan, almost all of which is dedicated specifically to the Trans Mountain pipeline, making this effectively a project loan.

 Coal in Columbia

 A third of the coal we burn in the UK, we import from Colombia, one of the places most notorious for human rights abuses in the name of coal extraction.
 Key players include Anglo American, BHP Billiton and Glencore, who jointly manage the 70,000 hectare Cerrejón mine in La Guajira.
 Barclays’ total backing of these companies and their abuses amounted to $3.5bn in 2013, with other UK banks not far behind.